 Description

-Interior.
-Entry is now directly into the central hall.
-This room has C16 panelling on the west wall incorporating a door, with a decorative frieze; intersecting cross and spine beams and a timber bressumer over the fireplace all have ovolo-mouldings with run out stops.
-The chimney stack at the east end of the hall backs on to a narrow bay which probably formed the original entrance passage.
-This passage has been blocked by a second stack which heated the parlour wing.
-The ground floor of the parlour wing is divided into a large northern bay with ovolo-moulded cross beam, and a narrow southern bay which may have been a service room.
-The south gable of the parlour wing has herringbone patterned struts which are not visible from the outside.
+Inside, the entry is now directly into the central hall.
+This room has 16th-century panelling on the west wall, incorporating a door, with a decorative frieze.
+Intersecting cross and spine beams and a timber bressumer over the fireplace all have ovolo-mouldings with run-out stops.
+The chimney stack at the east end of the hall backs onto a narrow bay that probably formed the original entrance passage, with a later stack blocking it, which heated the parlour wing.
+The ground floor of the parlour wing is divided into a large northern bay with an ovolo-moulded cross beam, and a narrow southern bay that may have been a service room.
+The south gable of the parlour wing has herringbone-patterned struts, not visible externally.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.